sunlab-osu/covid-faq/README.md

 ## Introduction
 This repository contains the dataset for paper ["COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval"](https://arxiv.org/abs/2010.12800).

 In this work, we present a large challenging dataset, **COUGH**, for COVID-19 FAQ retrieval.
 Specifically, similar to a standard FAQ dataset, **COUGH** consists of three parts: FAQ Bank, User Query Bank and Annotated Relevance Set.
 FAQ Bank contains ~16K FAQ items scraped from 55 credible websites (e.g., CDC and WHO).
 For evaluation, we introduce User Query Bank and Annotated Relevance Set, where the former contains 1201 human-paraphrased queries while the latter contains ~32 human-annotated FAQ items for each query.
+A list of websites where we collect FAQ items can be found at ```List_of_websites.txt``` (Please consult the appendix in our paper for detailed statistics).

 Statistics and Comparison of **COUGH** with representative counterparts: